Bar/Bat Mitzvah Twinning Program

 The central feature of the Twinning Program involves matching a child of Bar/Bat Mitzvah age with a child who perished in the Holocaust, forging an unforgettable bond between two identities and creating a bridge between the present and the past.
 A “Page of Testimony,” documenting the life of a Holocaust victim, links the Bar/Bat Mitzvah child with a Holocaust victim by either matching names, birthday, and/or country of origin.
 Alternatively, the child Holocaust victim may be one that is a blood relation to the Bar/Bat Mitzvah child.
 The Bar/Bat Mitzvah undertakes the responsibility of remembering that child.

-A Bar/Bat Mitzvah celebration at Yad Vashem includes a 2–2.5 hour guided tour of the Holocaust History Museum for persons aged 10 and above and a candle lighting ceremony in the Yad Vashem Synagogue.
+The Bar/Bat Mitzvah celebration package at Yad Vashem includes a 2–2.5 hour guided tour of the Holocaust History Museum for persons aged 10 and above and a candle lighting ceremony in the Yad Vashem Synagogue.
 In addition, Yad Vashem offers your child the singular opportunity to read from a Torah scroll that survived the Holocaust in the Yad Vashem synagogue.
 The ceremony concludes with a Yad Vashem representative presenting a special certificate of recognition to the Bar/Bat Mitzvah child.
 For an additional fee, Yad Vashem can provide lunch, Jewish music and singing, or a chazzan (Cantor) to bless the Bar/Bat Mitzvah child and recite the memorial prayer for those who perished in the Holocaust.